sfarrens/sf_deconvolve/README.md

 <a name="exe_anchor"></a>
 ## Execution

-The primary script is **deconvolution_script.py** which is designed to take an observed (*i.e.* with PSF effects and noise) stack of galaxy images and a known PSF, and attempt to reconstruct the original images.
+The primary code is **sf_deconvolve.py** which is designed to take an observed (*i.e.* with PSF effects and noise) stack of galaxy images and a known PSF, and attempt to reconstruct the original images.
 The input format are Numpy binary files (.npy).

-The script can be run as follows:
+The code can be run as follows:

-> deconvolution_script.py -i INPUT_IMAGES.npy -p PSF.npy -o OUTPUT_NAME
+> sf_deconvolve.py -i INPUT_IMAGES.npy -p PSF.npy -o OUTPUT_NAME

 Where *INPUT_IMAGES.npy* denotes the Numpy binary file containing the stack of observed galaxy images, *PSF.npy* denotes the PSF corresponding to each galaxy image and *OUTPUT_NAME* specifies the output path and file name.

+Alternatively the code arguments can be stored in a configuration file (with any name) and the code can be run by providing the file name preceded by a `@`.

+> sf_deconvolve.py @config.ini

 <a name="eg_anchor"></a>
 ### Example

 The following example can be run on the sample data provided in the ``example`` directory.

-This example takes a sample of 100 galaxy images with PSF effects and added noise and the corresponding PSFs and recovers the original images using low-rank approximation and Condat-Vu optimisation.
+This example takes a sample of 100 galaxy images (with PSF effects and added noise) and the corresponding PSFs, and recovers the original images using low-rank approximation via Condat-Vu optimisation.

-> deconvolution_script.py -i example_image_stack.npy -p example_psf.npy -o example_output --mode lowr
+> sf_deconvolve.py -i example_image_stack.npy -p example_psf.npy -o example_output --mode lowr

+The example can also be run using the configuration file provided.

 The result will be two Numpy binary files called *example_output_primal.npy* and *example_output_dual.npy* corresponding to the primal and dual variables in the splitting algorithm.
 The reconstructed images will be in the *example_output_primal.npy* file.